-Futures, Cable Spikes On Reports Germany, UK Drop Key Brexit Demands
+Futures, Cable Slump As Germany Denies Brexit Breakthrough

 No deal, no payments and no regrets just Brexit.

-nothing much changes in 80 years (alost to the day!) - neville chamberlain on 30 September 1938 - history doesn't repeat, but it rhymes, hey?
+nothing much changes in 80 years (almost to the day!) - neville chamberlain on 30 September 1938 - history doesn't repeat, but it rhymes, hey?

 " My good friends, for the second time in our history, a British Prime Minister has returned from Germany bringing peace with honour.
 I believe it is peace for our time.
 We thank you from the bottom of our hearts.
 Go home and get a nice quiet sleep. "

-Note: Update: Reuters reports that German government officials have denied the Bloomberg report, confirming that their position on Brexit has not changed.
-Cable has pared its gains...
-UPDATE - see above comment.....and sorry ZH you are still the perfect bottom tick indicator; its almost as though PPT waits for your posts.